Polynomial problems of the Casas-Alvero type

 A localization of roots of the $m$-th derivative $f^{(m)}, \ m=0,1,\dots, n-2$ is given by

 {\bf Lemma 4.} {\it Roots of the $m$-th derivative $f^{(m)}, \ m=0,1,\dots, n-2$ satisfy the following Laguerre type inequalities}

 where $\nu=1,\dots, n-m.$

-\begin{proof} Similarly to the proof of Lemma 3, we employ the Sz.-Nagy type identities (15), (16) and the Cauchy -Schwarz inequality to deduce Thus we come out with (31) and complete the proof.
+\begin{proof} Similarly to the proof of Lemma 3, we employ the Sz.-Nagy type identities (15), (16) and the Cauchy -Schwarz inequality to deduce Thus we come up with (31) and complete the proof.

 \end{proof}